About Shanti

 My Story

-As a child of the 60s, my life has been full of joy and sorrow.
+As a child of the 60s, my life has been filled with joy and sorrow.
 In the civil rights and anti-war movement, I marched on Washington and found personal ways to express my desire for a better world.

-I attended the Woodstock concert in 1969, hitch-hiked some 8,000 miles, and gave birth four babies in the 1970s.
-After the last child was born in 1978, I landed in a mental institution, where I spent ten long weeks.
+I attended the Woodstock concert in 1969, hitch-hiked some 8,000 miles, and gave birth four babies in the 1970s (3 out of 4 at home).
+After the last child was born in 1978, after a difficult period, I landed in a mental institution, where I spent ten long weeks.

 I know grief, trauma, and loss like the back of my hand.
 In high school, six friends died in a single car crash.
 In 1989, a dear friend died with AIDS.
 In 1994, another friend took his own life.
 I spent years just trying to get through my days.

 Between 2013 and 2018, seven family members died.
-Two baby great grandsons, a cousin's husband, both parents with dementia and heart disease, a sister to homicide, and my third born child, Naomi, to addiction and depression.
+Two baby great grandsons, a cousin's husband with cancer, both parents with dementia and heart disease, a sister to homicide, and my third born child, Naomi, to addiction and depression.
 You see, grief was always her downfall.
 It was mine, too.

 After my mother died in 2018, I was trained as an end-of-life doula with INELDA.
-Then I took a 6-month online grief training course with Megan Devine and now I work to help people in any way I can.
+Then I took a 6-month online grief training course with Megan Devine and now I work to help people in grief, trauma, and loss.

 Professional Affiliations